hannahlivnat/simplebudget/planning/planning.md

 * Be able to use database to update budget variables x

 ### Moving Past MVP:
-* authentication:
+* authentication: x
-  * create users and sessions
+  * create users and sessions x
 * Have third database: budget goals.
 Create new and edit routes for budget goals
 * about page:
   * linked to in index page